 “Yes, they are.
 But the life of one man isn’t equal to the fate and fairness a country is subjected to.”
 She looked forward.
 “If I come across the True Conductor, I’ll do what I can, but I don’t have the time t’be actively searchin’ for ‘im.”

 “Capricornians, don’t y’see?”
 Flannery frowned.
 “All of this yer doin’ here is just a small part of the bigger picture.
 All of y’might think this is the end of the world—the end of yer country as y’know it—but… Scorpio’s just havin’ a kick and harvestin’ vitae while he’s at it.
-This might all just a game.”
+This might all just be a game.”

 “A game?”
 The captain now.